georgewhewell/woodwed/content/the_day.md

 Transport Information
 ---------------------
 We would advise using public transport or cab to arrive at the venue.
-Parking is limited at the Orangery and there is no parking at the evening venue.
-The closest tube is Holland Park (central line).
+Parking is limited at the Orangery and at the evening venue.
+The closest tube is High Street Kensington on the Circle and District lines.
+Unfortunately, Holland Park tube is closed.

 If arriving by cab, ask for the Abbotsbury Rd entrance.